kmlawson/history-of-history-in-east-asia/seminars.md

 ### Preparation

 Please continue to work on your long essay ideas.
-Your essay prospectus will be due soon.

 \pagebreak